How are braces attached?

 An advantage of using molar bands includes an increased stability of attachment on a large tooth in a very highly active part of the mouth.
 They also provide additional attachments on the tongue side of the band, as well as attachment tubes for headgear and other appliances.
 The process of placing bands on the molars involves the following:

-- A bite stick is used to help properly place and position the band on the tooth (figures 42 and 43).
+A bite stick is used to help properly place and position the band on the tooth.
 By having the patient bite together with the stick, less strain is placed on the jaw while positioning the band.
 The orthodontist will first position the stick, and then let the patient know when and how hard to bite.